-Move ignition switch down to "STOP" position.
+Flip SWITCH down to stop the engine.
 Keep wheel in the clear until all movement stops.

-If engine does not stop, pull choke control knob out fully to stop engine.
+If engine fails to stop when switch is flipped down, PULL OUT THE CHOKE.
 The choked engine will slow to a stop.
 Be sure to keep the wheel in the clear until all movement stops.

-WARNING With trigger latched, wheel will rotate as soon as engine starts.
+With trigger latched, wheel will rotate as soon as engine starts.
 Keep wheel in the clear.